sc27kr/meeting-link-decoder/README.md

 # Meeting Link Decoder

-A decoder to generate meeting link built with Python.
+A decoder to generate a meeting link built with Python.

 ## Getting started